Spain Lawmakers To Vote On Controversial Catalan Amnesty Law - UrduPoint

 Spain Lawmakers To Vote On Controversial Catalan Amnesty Law

+Spanish lawmakers on Tuesday vote on a deeply divisive law that would give amnesty to Catalan separatists and has sparked trenchant opposition from the right

-Madrid, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2024) Spanish lawmakers vote Tuesday on a deeply divisive law that would give amnesty to Catalan separatists and has sparked trenchant opposition from the right.
+Madrid, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2024) Spanish lawmakers on Tuesday vote on a deeply divisive law that would give amnesty to Catalan separatists and has sparked trenchant opposition from the right.

-Even if approved, the bill would still face a string of legal probes before becoming law.

 Passing the law was a condition laid down by the hardline Catalan separatist JxCat party in exchange for its crucial parliamentary support to enable Pedro Sanchez to begin a new term as prime minister in mid-November.

+He was head of the Catalunia region at that time but then fled to Belgium to avoid prosecution.

-Lawmakers will gather from 3:00 pm (1400 GMT) on Tuesday to vote on the text, which should be backed by a majority of 178 within the 350-seat chamber, including the Socialists, their radical left-wing coalition partner Sumar, and the Catalan and Basque regional parties.
+Lawmakers will gather from 3:00 pm (1400 GMT) on Tuesday to vote on the text, which needs the approval of a majority of 176 within the 350-seat chamber.

-Although the bill is expected to pass the first vote, it will face numerous hurdles before becoming law.

-The right-wing opposition Popular Party (PP) has vowed to do everything in its power to slow the bill's passage through the Senate upper house, where it holds an absolute majority.

 Recent Stories